CodeCoder025/Python-Backtesting-Engine/README.md

 This will be a CSV-backed engine, no sql database

 This project is still in progress.
-While the backtesting engine works, the post-trade analytics tool has yet to be developed
+While the backtesting engine works, the post-trade analytics tool is still in the process of being developed.
+Since the code is incomplete, running the code will return errors.

+Target to finish the analytics tool by 10th Oct